Keibert Ruiz Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 12th in MLB with a collective 9.2 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Cubs pitching staff ranks 13th in the league.

-- The Cubs have a 3.41 team ERA that ranks fourth among all league pitching staffs.
+- The Cubs' 3.44 team ERA ranks fifth across all MLB pitching staffs.

-- Cubs pitchers combine to give up 24 home runs (0.9 per game), the fifth-fewest in the league.
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- In his most recent outing on Thursday against the San Diego Padres, the right-hander went five innings, giving up one earned run while surrendering four hits.
+- His last time out came on Friday against the Miami Marlins, when the right-hander went 6 1/3 innings, surrendering two earned runs while allowing six hits.

-- In five games this season, the 25-year-old has an ERA of 4.03, with 6 strikeouts per nine innings.
-Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.